 Student Success is a Priority at Cal U

 The professionals in Cal U's Scheduling and Placement-Testing Centers are ready to help you achieve your goals and graduate in four years.
 The Centers:

 - coordinate placement and testing

 - create schedules for entering students

 - provide information on academic procedures and policies

 - provide information on general education and major requirements

 - offer developmental courses

 - help students explore re-testing opportunities

-Some new freshmen (depending on their SAT and/or ACT scores) and some transfer students take placement tests before registration at California University to determine their levels of ability in mathematics and writing.
-Also, students who do not submit SAT or ACT scores must take placement tests.
+New freshmen and some transfer students, depending on their SAT and/or ACT scores or transfer credits, are required to take placement tests at California University to determine their level of ability in mathematics and writing.
+Students who do not submit SAT/ACT scores or transfer credits must take placement tests.
 Students who do not achieve predetermined scores on these tests must enroll in appropriate developmental courses.